How Hard is it to Start a Programmer Career? Pros Share Advice

 WHAT DOES IT TAKE TO ADVANCE IN THE PROGRAMMING FIELD?

-Whether you get a computer science degree or a programmer diploma, you will need to keep developing new skills if you want to stay relevant and advance your career.
+Whether you get a computer science degree or a software development diploma, you will need to keep developing new skills if you want to stay relevant and advance your career.

 WHAT CHALLENGES DO PROGRAMMERS OFTEN FACE WHILE ADVANCING THEIR CAREERS?